Nausea and vomiting are common in pregnancy, but how do you know if you have hyperemesis gravidarum (HG) and not just normal morning sickness?

 Each treatment needs to be evaluated based on its effectiveness, and balanced with the side effects and the possible risks to the baby.
 For everyone these may be a little different.

 Side effects are another thing that is different for everyone.
-Some women may have intolerable side effects from a drug, making it an unacceptable treatment even if it helps control her symptoms.
-Effective prevention and management of side-effects offers women more treatment options.
+Some may have intolerable side effects from a drug, making it an unacceptable treatment even if it helps control her symptoms.
+Effective prevention and management of side-effects offers patients more treatment options.

-Some medications cause sedation, making it difficult for a woman with young children that need supervision.
+Some medications cause sedation, making it difficult to care for young children.
 Others may cause anxiety if not given with antihistamines.
 See our medication strategies for ways to optimize treatment.

 Most doctors avoid prescribing medications without a long history of use in pregnancy because we do not know about possible effects on the baby, but if symptoms are severe, those may be needed.
 The safety of medications is also different depending on your stage in pregnancy.
 For example, if a medication may cause cleft palate, avoid using until the palate is formed in the baby at around 10 weeks.
 After that, it might be considered safe.